Opossum

 Opossums (/əˈpɒsəmz/) are members of the marsupial order Didelphimorphia (/daɪˌdɛlfᵻˈmɔːrfiə/) endemic to the Americas.
-The largest order of marsupials in the Western Hemisphere, it comprises 93 species in 18 genera.
-Opossums originated in South America and entered North America in the Great American Interchange following the connection of North and South America.
+The largest order of marsupials in the Western Hemisphere, it comprises 126 species in 18 genera.
+Opossums originated in South America and entered North America in the Great American Interchange following the connection of North and South America in the late Cenozoic.

 The Virginia opossum is the only species found in the United States and Canada.
-It is often simply referred to as an opossum, and in North America it is commonly referred to as a possum (/ˈpɒsəm/; sometimes rendered as 'possum in written form to indicate the dropped "o").
-Possums should not be confused with the Australasian arboreal marsupials of suborder Phalangeriformes that are also called possums because of their resemblance to the Didelphimorphia.
-The opossum is typically a nonaggressive animal.
+It is often simply referred to as an opossum; in North America, it is commonly referred to as a possum (/ˈpɒsəm/; sometimes rendered as 'possum in written form to indicate the dropped "o").
+The Australasian arboreal marsupials of suborder Phalangeriformes are also called possums because of their resemblance to opossums, but they belong to a different order.
+The opossum is typically a nonaggressive animal and almost never carries the virus that causes rabies.